debevv/java-client/readme.md

+#NOTICE
+This repo contains changes to make signalR work with a specific Android application.
+We therefore discourage the use of this fork for every other project.

 # ASP.NET SignalR for Java and Android
 ASP.NET SignalR is a new library for ASP.NET developers that makes it incredibly simple to add real-time web functionality to your applications.
 What is "real-time web" functionality?
 It's the ability to have your server-side code push content to the connected clients as it happens, in real-time.